ecrotty/Azure-Reservation-List/README.md

 - `-ActiveOnly`: Switch to display only active reservations.
 - `-ExpiredOnly`: Switch to display only expired reservations.
 - `-SenderEmail`: The email address to use as the sender for alert emails.
 Defaults to noreply@yourdomain.com if not specified.
+- `-UseManagedIdentity`: Switch to use managed identity for authentication when running in an Azure Automation runbook.

 ### Examples